vlm-run/vlmrun-hub/README.md

 ### ✨ How to Contribute

-We’re building this hub for the community, and contributions are always welcome!
+We're building this hub for the community, and contributions are always welcome!
 Follow the [CONTRIBUTING](docs/CONTRIBUTING.md) and [SCHEMA-GUIDELINES.md](docs/SCHEMA-GUIDELINES.md) to get started.

 ### 🔗  Quick Links